iluwatar/java-design-patterns/service-layer/README.md

 > Service layer is an architectural pattern, applied within the service-orientation design paradigm, which aims to organize the services, within a service inventory, into a set of logical layers.
 Services that are categorized into a particular layer share functionality.
 This helps to reduce the conceptual overhead related to managing the service inventory, as the services belonging to the same layer address a smaller set of activities.

+## Application of Layer Supertype Pattern in This Example

+The `Layer Supertype` pattern is used in this implementation to provide a common base class for all entities (`BaseEntity`) and DAOs (`DaoBaseImpl`).
+This pattern helps reduce redundancy by defining shared properties and methods in a superclass that all child classes can inherit.

+### Layer Supertype in the Entity Layer

+The `BaseEntity` class serves as the common base class for all entities, providing shared attributes like `id`.
+This ensures consistent handling of these attributes across different entity classes like `Wizard`, `Spellbook`, and `Spell`.

+### Layer Supertype in the DAO Layer

+In the DAO layer, the `DaoBaseImpl` class acts as a common base implementation for all DAO classes, offering shared functionalities such as session handling and basic CRUD operations.
+By inheriting from `DaoBaseImpl`, specific DAO implementations like `WizardDaoImpl` can focus solely on their unique logic, while reusing common functionality.

 ## Programmatic Example of Service Layer Pattern in Java

 Our Java implementation uses the Service Layer pattern to streamline interactions between data access objects (DAOs) and the business logic, ensuring a clean separation of concerns.